Managing internal audit

 Head of internal audit?

 Sometimes you need more than technical guidance.
-If you work at a senior level, why not consider joining our Heads of Internal Audit Service?
+If you work at a senior level, why not consider joining Audit Leaders?
 This is a knowledge-sharing and networking group that will connect you with people who understand the challenges you face.